 I wasn’t expecting much from Don’t Lose Your Head (Gerald Thomas, 1967).
 To me, it felt as if it was going to be one of these nice but somehow forgettable Carry Ons.
 That was mostly because the film is not necessarily the most famous or the most talked-about of the series, just one among many.
-So, I watched it… And I just LOVED IT!
+So, I watched it… And I LOVED IT!
 I can positively add it to the reasons why 1967 is my favourite year in films.
 Honestly, it felt great to have such an agreeable surprise.
 The film had the same effect on me than good old Carry On Sergeant: if I was not laughing, at least, I was smiling.
-There are so many things I loved about this film, so I hope this text won’t be too deconstructed!
+There are so many things I loved about it, so I hope this text won’t be too deconstructed!

 This time, the series parodies The Scarlet Pimpernel by Baroness Orczy and the swashbuckling genre.
 The story takes place in France and England during the French Revolution.
 Every day, tons of noble French people are losing their heads at the guillotine under the frenetic eye of revolution leader Citizen Camembert (Kenneth Williams) and Citizen Bidet (Peter Butterworth).
-Two English noblemen, Sir Rodney Ffing (Sidney James) and Lord Darcy Pue (Jim Dale), who have, so far, lived an easy life, decide to leave their country to save the French nobless from the guillotine.
+Two English noblemen, Sir Rodney Ffing (Sidney James) and Lord Darcy Pue (Jim Dale), who have, so far, lived a leisurely life, decide to leave their country to save the French nobless from the guillotine.
 The two acolytes are successfully accomplishing their mission in France, especially when they save the Duke de Pommefrite (Charles Hawtrey).
 Ffing is a master of disguise.
 He becomes known as The Black Fingernail since he always leaves this little drawing of two fingers, one with a black nail after his accomplishments.
-Citizen Camembert, frustrated, has only one wish: to unmask this terrible Black Fingernail whose spoiling the faith of France!
+Citizen Camembert, frustrated, has only one wish: to unmask this terrible Black Fingernail who’s spoiling the faith of France!
 During one of his missions, Ffing falls in love with a French girl, Jacqueline (Dany Robin), who might become a good way for Camembert to trap him.
 However, his sister, Desiree (Joan Sims), is also interested in the mysterious English man, and has for ambition to marry a man with a title!
 This adventure won’t be a boring one.

 Interestingly, Don’t Lose Your Head and the next one, Follow That Camel, were the only films of the popular British series not to use the “Carry On” prefix.
 The film was also the first one to be produced by The Rank Organisation, as I explained in my article on Carry On Screaming.
 Rank didn’t want to use the prefix for legal reasons, but especially because it had initially been used by a rival production company.
 However, Peter Rogers and the co-production team managed for the film to become part of the series even if the “Carry On” prefix wasn’t used.
 (1) Maybe that’s another reason why it’s the most well-known Carry On!